wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 </region>
 ```

-**Note:** If you do not specify the type of index in cache.xml, the type defaults to “range”.
+**注意:** If you do not specify the type of index in cache.xml, the type defaults to “range”.

 **Listing Indexes**